cityofaustin/austinconventioncenter.com/README.md

 ## Deploying

 Each site deploys automatically when new commits are added to master or when data in their respective Contentful spaces is updated.
-Deploy progress and output can be viewed in CircleCI.
+Deploy progress and output can be viewed in [the publicly-accessible CircleCI project](https://circleci.com/gh/cityofaustin/austinconventioncenter.com).

 ## Credits